 Dr. Gray is working on her first book manuscript titled “Rematriation: Paradigms for Indigenous Futurity”.
 This new work foregrounds Indigenous laws, ethics, and protocols and applies an Indigenous feminist lens to analyze the poetics and politics of Indigenous return including the implications for Indigenous nationhood.
 Drawing from a series of separate but interrelated case studies that focus on the active qualities of rematriation—or what rematriation is, what it wants, what it takes, and what it does—Dr. Gray argues that the future of Indigenous nationhood depends on rematriation paradigms, and that rematriation is necessary for realizing decolonial futures.

-Dr. Gray has published in the Canadian Journal of Native Education, Museum Anthropology, AlterNative, Journal of Language & Literacy Education, and the Oxford Handbook of Musical Repatriation.
-As a public anthropologist, she has also written popular articles for the Intellectual Property Issues in Cultural Heritage (IPinCH) blog, and contributed critical insights for the recent Masterworks Exhibit at the Museum of Anthropology, University of British Columbia.
+Dr. Gray has published in the Native American and Indigenous Studies Journal, Oxford Handbook of Musical Repatriation, Canadian Journal of Native Education, Museum Anthropology, Journal of Language & Literacy Education, Anthropologica and AlterNative.
+She has also written popular articles for the Intellectual Property Issues in Cultural Heritage blog, and is a Contributor for the landmark edited volume “Where the Power Is: Indigenous Perspectives on Northwest Coast Art” (Duffek, McLennan & Wilson 2021).